 Ann & Joe O. Neuhoff School of Ministry are members of the student body.

 The senate consists of:

 - Four class representatives elected at large from each class.

 - One representative elected from the student apartments, one from each traditional

 residence hall and one from each floor of West Hall.

 - One representative from the Holy Trinity Seminary.

 - One commuter representative.

-- The Executive Council: President, Vice-President of the Senate, Director In Charge
+- The Executive Council: President, Vice-President of the Senate, Secretary and Treasurer.

 Student liaisons are appointed to various university committees each fall by the Executive